asokolsky/RESTing-with-Flask/04.couchdb/farm/README.md

 In this section we are adding the following functionality:

 * farm server now talks to CouchDB!
-Corresponding additions were made in conf/farm.cfg
+See app/dataset.py for implementation.
+* CouchDB instance configuration is now a part of conf/farm.cfg

 ## Client